hrajchert/angular-screenfull/README.md

 The `ngsf-fullscreen` indicates which element is going to be the fullscreen element and the `ngsf-toggle-fullscreen` will toggle the fullscren when clicked.

-Note that you can have multiple `ngsf-fullscreen` elements living side by side, the other directives require that a parent controller exists.
+Note that you can have multiple `ngsf-fullscreen` elements living side by side, the other directives will use the closest parent controller.

 ## A word in CSS